-The exhibition of video installations “The Myth of the Eternal Return” will open at Erarta under XIII International Festival of Animation Arts “Multivision” on 22 October.
+The exhibition of video installations “The Myth of the Eternal Return” opened at Erarta under XIII International Festival of Animation Arts “Multivision” on 22 October

 “Multivision” festival continues to explore animation as fine art.
 For the fifth time the competition includes the nomination for the “Best Video Installation”, oriented specifically for animations rather similar to painting or sculpture than to cinema.
 This year the organizers have selected over 40 works.
 The finalists will be shown at Erarta.

 The exhibition “The Myth of the Eternal Return” explores the specifics of looped video as a way of presenting video art in museum exposition.
 What is a loop?
 A tribute to necessity of having a larger audience or a full-fledged artistic technique?
 The authors of the works presented at the exhibition masterfully use this and other questions as a means of communication with the viewer.

 The viewer of the installation “E in Motion No.2” by a Japanese artist Sumito Sakakibara is invited to immerse in the artist’s mind and travel through his life experience.
 Once experienced emotion becomes the perpetual motion machine of the individual’s inner world, scrolling over and over the childhood memories.